brry/rdwd/README.md

 ### Documentation

-A vignette with more information, examples, use cases and an interactive map of the DWD stations can be found at <https://bookdown.org/brry/rdwd>
+A website with more information, examples, use cases and an interactive map of the DWD stations can be found at <https://bookdown.org/brry/rdwd>